cncf/glossary/content/en/microservices-architecture.md

 ## How it helps

 Separating functionality into different microservices makes them easier to deploy, update, and scale independently.
-By allowing different teams to focus on their own small part of a bigger application you also make it easier for them to work on their apps without negatively impacting the rest of the organization.
+It also allows different teams to work simultaneously on a small part of a bigger application without inadvertently negatively impacting the rest of the app.
-While microservices solve many problems, they also create operational overhead — the things you need to deploy and keep track of increase by order of magnitude or more.
+While a microservices architecture solves many problems, it also creates operational overhead — the things you need to deploy and keep track of increase by order of magnitude.
-Many [cloud-native technologies](/cloud-native-tech/) aim to make microservices easier to deploy and manage.
+Many cloud-native technologies aim to make microservices easier to deploy and manage.